Gangs in Liverpool: The Huyton Firm

-Organised crime and drug trafficking in the city has been largely controlled by a secretive cartel known as the ‘Huyton Firm’ or ‘Cantril Farm Cartel’, founded in the 1990s and run by two brothers from the Huyton area of Liverpool.
+Organised crime and drug trafficking in the city has been largely controlled by a secretive cartel known as Huyton Firm or ‘Cantril Farm Cartel’, founded in the 1990s and run by two brothers, Vincent and Francis Coggins, from the Huyton area of Liverpool.
 The brothers filled a power vacuum left behind after Curtis Warren and his gang were jailed and Colin Smith was murdered.
 They are internationally active.
-The National Crime Agency have been trying to convict them for over 20 years.
+The National Crime Agency had been trying to convict them for over 20 years.
+The brothers were both finally arrested and sentenced.
+While Vincent Coggins was behind bars from 2020, his brother Francis Coggins remained on the run until he was arrested in June 2025 in the Netherlands and was extradited back to the UK.
+He was subsequently sentenced to 18 years in prison.

 In 2009, the Huyton firm paid a local gang led by Kirk Bradley and Tony Downes to attack people associated with a trial at Liverpool Crown Court.
 Family homes were subjected to gun and hand grenade attacks, including an incident where a grenade was accidentally left outside Kenny Dalglish's Birkdale residence.
 Downes and Bradley are now serving life sentences for their roles in the 2009 terror campaign.

 In 2010, the Huyton leaders dispatched a heavily armed gang to Amsterdam to assassinate a rival member of a Speke-based drug gang.
 Merseyside police tipped off Dutch authorities, leading to the arrest of the men by elite police and the discovery of a cache of military-standard weapons, including assault rifles with silencers.
 Following the June 10 arrests, the Serious Organised Crime Agency (SOCA) suggested that the police intervention likely thwarted a series of assassinations in Amsterdam, connected to the Liverpool gang war.
 The hit team were said to be targeting a former Liverpool boxer affiliated with the Speke firm.

 In 2013, SOCA dealt a significant blow to the Huyton firm, seizing 400 kilograms of cocaine concealed in a shipment of Argentinean beef at Tilbury docks, valued at £90 million.
 The operation involved the replacement of the cocaine with dummy packages and the insertion of surveillance equipment.

 In March 2017, a grenade exploded in the bedroom of barmaid Tina Knight.
 This incident exposed a drugs haul at a residence linked to the Huyton firm.
 Police discovered around 158kg of amphetamines worth £1.5 million and nearly 1kg of cocaine valued at around £100,000.
 The incident led to arrests in Merseyside and coordinated police raids in Spain, targeting the Liverpool crime group.
 Spanish police arrested 24 individuals, including senior Huyton firm members who were subsequently released on bail.